skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 > #### Impressing all 100 nobles
 >
 > * You need to do this for the missable and unique Moonstone which you are later given as a reward.
 The 10,000 Gil also comes in **very** handy.
-> * There are 49 commands total, and you have to input them all correctly and quickly to impress all 100 nobles (2 pts per input, 1 pt bonus for getting them all right, and 1 freebie - credits: NBtheGameMaster)
+> * There are 49 commands total, and you have to input them all correctly and quickly to impress all 100 nobles (2 pts per input, 1 pt bonus for getting them all right, and 1 freebie &ndash; credits: NBtheGameMaster)
 > * Here are some tips:
 >     - Turn off the volume of your TV.
 >     - Concentrate on accuracy rather than speed.
 If you make a mistake, then you won't impress 100 nobles no matter how fast you pressed all the other commands.
 That said, you do need to be swift too.